Fredcook12/Genomic-Data-Science-Tools/README.md

 # Genomic-Data-Science-Tools
-This repository provides a collection of tools and scripts designed to assist analysing genomic data
+This repository provides a collection of tools and scripts designed to assist analysing genomic data.

-Based on the John Hopkins "Genomic Data Science Specilisation"
+Based on the John Hopkins "Genomic Data Science Specilisation".